Distributed algorithms for fractional coloring: Sparse graphs

 \begin{proof} Let $\epsilon=\tfrac1{40q}$.
 For $i=0,1,2$, let $V_i$ be the set of vertices of degree $i$, and let $V_3^+$ be the set of vertices of degree at least 3.
 We denote by $n_0$, $n_1$, $n_2$, and $n_3^+$ the cardinality of these four sets.
 Since $G$ has average degree at most $2+\epsilon$, we have and thus $n_3^+\le \tfrac{2+\epsilon}{1-\epsilon} \cdot n_0+\tfrac{1+\epsilon}{1-\epsilon}\cdot n_1+\tfrac{\epsilon}{1-\epsilon} \cdot n_2\le \tfrac52 \,n_0+\tfrac32\,n_1+\tfrac32\epsilon\,n_2$ (since $\epsilon\le \tfrac18$).

-Let $H$ be the multigraph obtained from $G$ by removing all connected components isomorphic to a cycle, and then replacing each maximal path of vertices of degree 2 in $G$ by a single edge.
+Let $H$ be the multigraph obtained from $G$ by removing all connected components isomorphic to a cycle, and then replacing each maximal path of vertices of degree 2 in $G$ by a single edge (i.e., for each maximal path $P$ in which all internal vertices have degree 2 in $G$, we delete these internal vertices and add an edge between the two endpoints of $P$).
 Note that $H$ has no vertices of degree 2, and it contains precisely $n_0+n_1+n_3^+$ vertices.
 Observe also that the number $m_H$ of edges of $H$ is precisely $\tfrac12 \sum_{v\in V_0\cup V_1 \cup V_3^+} d_G(v)$.
 It thus follows from the inequalities above that

 We now set $S=V_0\cup V_1$.
 Thus, if $|S|=n_0+n_1\ge \tfrac1{40q}\,n= \epsilon \,n$ we have sets $S$ and $P=\emptyset$ satisfying all required properties.
 Hence, we can assume in the remainder of the proof that